metafacture/metafacture-documentation/Fix-User-Guide.md

 ## Addressing Pieces of Data - of: FIX-Path and the record structure in FIX

 Internally FIX knows arrays, objects/hashes and simple elements.
-How a format is translated is depending on the `decode-...` command in the MF Workflow.
-Only one thing is specific to the fix, as in Catmandu a repeated field is translated into a list depending on the real input data of the single record and elements with the suffix `[]` are interpreted as arrays.
+How a format is translated depends on the `decode-...` command in the MF Workflow.
+Only one thing is specific to the fix, as in Catmandu: a repeated field is translated into a list depending on the real input data of the single record.
+Elements with the suffix `[]` are interpreted as arrays.

 Since function manipulate, add or remove elements in a record, it is essential to understand the way on can adress source or target elements.